canonical/is-charms-contributing-guide/CONTRIBUTING.md

 `Exception` class reserved as a safeguard against unexpected exceptions.
 Actions should use `event.fail` method to feedback the error.
 If the action can result in inconsistent state for the charm and unexpected exception is caught, then set the status to `BlockedStatus`.
-For events, recoverable errors the charm status should be set to `MaintenanceStatus`, unrecoverable errors should set status to `BlockedStatus`.
+For events, recoverable errors should cause the charm status should be set to `MaintenanceStatus`, unrecoverable errors should set status to `BlockedStatus`.
 In the case of unexpected errors in events, the status should be set to `BlockedStatus`.

 Using `event.fail` to handle action failures allows for clearer feedback to user, and prevent uncaught exceptions set the status of normally functioning